Running up Vless+WS+TLS+CDN server with Singbox core

 };

 This code forwards all incoming traffic to the VPS.
 How does the code know what and where the primary server is?
-In our our configuration, the Path part of the config contains the primary server address, and this code separates and detects that portion!
+In our configuration, the Path part of the config contains the primary server address, and this code separates and detects that portion!
 As a result, your configuration will look like this:

 Resources: